NoobKilla5412/MechNoSense/README.md

 # MechNoSense
-This is the website for the MechNoSense Robotics
+This is the website for the MechNoSense Robotics Team.